Lost Transmissions

 Lost Transmissions is a 2019 drama film written and directed by Katharine O'Brien.
 It stars Simon Pegg, Juno Temple, and Alexandra Daddario.
-It premiered at the Tribeca Film Festival on April 28, 2019 ati was released on March 13, 2020 by Gravitas Ventures.
+It premiered at the Tribeca Film Festival on April 28, 2019 and it was released on March 13, 2020 by Gravitas Ventures.

 Plot

 The film centers on Hannah (Juno Temple), a shy songwriter, who discovers that her friend, respected record producer Theo Ross (Simon Pegg), has lapsed on his medication for schizophrenia.
 Hannah rallies a group of friends to help commit Theo to a psychiatric hospital, chasing him as he outruns his colorful delusions through the glamour and grit of Los Angeles.